-At December 31, 2019, the Bank conducted its business through its main office and corporate offices located in Hingham, Massachusetts.
-In addition, the Bank owns six branch offices and leases three branch offices in Hingham, Hull, Cohasset, Boston, Norwell and Nantucket, Massachusetts.
-The Bank also leases a commercial lending office in Washington, D.C.
+At December 31, 2020, the Bank conducted its business through its main office and corporate offices located in Hingham, Massachusetts.
+In addition, the Bank owns four branch offices and leases two branch offices in Hingham, Hull, Cohasset, Boston, Norwell and Nantucket, Massachusetts.
+The Bank also owns a former branch property located in Weymouth, Massachusetts that it is currently marketing for sale or long-term lease and a property which is being renovated to open an office in Washington, D.C.